-Your ability to drive in the UK on your foreign driving licence depends on 2 main factors: the length of your stay, and the country where your licence was issued.
+Driving in the UK on your foreign driving licence depends on 2 things: the length of your stay, and the country where your licence was issued.

-Good news is: tourists can drive around Great Britain (i.e. England, Wales and Scotland) on their valid foreign driving licence for up to 12 months from the day they last entered the country.
-Road trip, anyone?*
+The good news is, tourists can drive around Great Britain (i.e. England, Wales and Scotland) on their valid foreign driving licence for up to 12 months from the day they last entered the country.
+Road trip, anyone?

-The rules are different in Northern Ireland.
-They are available on the government website - here.
+The rules are different in Northern Ireland, read about them on the government website here.

 Great news!
 Northern Irish licence holders can use their driving licence anywhere in the UK, as long as it remains valid 🎉

 If you’re moving to the UK with a valid licence issued in the European Economic Area then lucky you!
-No British driving test to take.
-You can drive on your foreign licence until you reach 70 years old.
-(If you were 67 or older when you became a resident, you can drive on your EU licence for 3 years after that point.)
-If you wish to keep driving around after this time, you can simply exchange your European licence for a British one.
+You don't need to take British driving test 💪 You can drive on your international licence until you reach 70 years old.
+If you were 67 or older when you became a resident, you can drive on your EU licence for 3 years after that point.
+If you want to keep driving once you turn 70, simply exchange your European licence for a British one.

 The European Economic Area comprises all members of the European Union, as well as Iceland, Liechtenstein and Norway.

-Are you an international driver looking for affordable car insurance?
+Are you a migrant or expat driver looking for affordable car insurance?
 Get a quote from Marshmallow today!

-'Designated countries' have agreements with the United Kingdom for their citizens to drive in the UK without taking a new test.
+If your licence was issues in a 'designated country', you'll have the choice to exchange your foreign licence for a British one without taking a new driving test.
+That's because 'designated countries' have agreements with the United Kingdom for their citizens to drive in the UK without taking a new test.
 Licence holders from those countries have 5 years from when they became residents to exchange their foreign licence for a British one.
-The foreign licence will only be valid for the first 12 months.
+But, it's important to remember that the foreign licence will only be valid for the first 12 months.

 Designated countries are: Australia, Barbados, British Virgin Islands, Canada, Falkland Islands, Faroe Islands, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland and Zimbabwe.

 Yes, you do!
-Car insurance is a legal requirement in the UK, even if you’re only planning on driving occasionally.
-Having a UK licence means that you could get slightly cheaper insurance than if you hold a licence issued in the EU or further afield, so it's worth having a look at getting a UK licence.
+Car insurance is a legal requirement in the UK.
+Having a UK licence means that you could get slightly cheaper insurance than if you hold a licence issued in the EU or further afield, so it's worth looking into getting a UK licence.

 Help, I’m still confused!

-If you are still unsure about what you should be doing with your licence, check if you can exchange your licence to a UK one with the DVLA interactive tool.
+If you're still unsure about what you should be doing with your licence, check if you can switch your licence to a UK one with the DVLA interactive tool.
 You can find that here.